 • Umbrella – If you forgot to pack your raincoat, you will need your umbrella.

 It IS possible to visit London in 2 days.
-A you can imagine, there’s much more to see in London, so I suggest staying longer if you can, to enjoy everything this great city has to offer.
+As you can imagine, there’s much more to see in London, so I suggest staying longer if you can, to enjoy everything this great city has to offer.

 But if you can’t, this 2 days in London itinerary covers all major attractions and ensures you make the most of your time in London.
 Have a wonderful time on your 2 day trip to London!

 Point A Hotel Shoreditch kindly hosted me in London.
 No matter who footed the bill, my opinions can never be bought.
-This posts contains affiliate links, meaning that if you book through my links, I will receive a small commission, at no extra cost for you whatsoever.